jgagne/id-sp20-ec/README.md

 ### Homework

-Markup and style the following content, focusing on meaningful structure and semantics, web-safe typography, and accessible colors:
+Markup and style the following content — focusing on meaningful structure and semantics, web-safe typography, and accessible colors:

 - [ ] Add recipe title
 - [ ] Add description list of recipe cooking time and serving size